cconsta1/ABMA/index.md

 <a name="Appendix"></a>
 ## Appendix
-<i> • Glossary • The ABMA Model Zoo • Making Colorblind-Friendly ABMS </i>
+<i> • Glossary • The ABMA Model Zoo • Making Colorblind-Friendly ABMs </i>

 <a style="color: #E66100" href="https://www.npr.org/" target="_blank"> Chapter as PDF </a>     <a style="color: #E66100" href="#Agent-Based Modeling for Archaeology">Back to Top</a>